What's your favourite thing about being a biology PhD supervisor?

 Why did you choose to do your PhD in biology at UQ?

-During my honours year, I started to make these connections with the UQ community, in particular the School of Biological Sciences people, and I didn't really want to leave.
+During my honours year, I started to make these connections with the UQ community, in particular the School of the Environment people, and I didn't really want to leave.

 "I was excited to keep hanging out and being part of this community – a funny, eclectic bunch of humans."

-Who do you think should do a PhD?
+Who do you think should do a PhD in biology?

-John: Anyone with enough curiosity and enthusiasm for a topic, that they can devote 3 or 4 good years of their life to pursuing that.
+John: Anyone with enough curiosity and enthusiasm for a topic that they can devote 3 or 4 good years of their life to pursuing.
 That's the key: enthusiasm and curiosity.
 You might be driven to solve a big problem, but that's part of it – that's the reason why you're curious and enthusiastic.

 I'd also say to people thinking about doing a PhD – ask yourself why you want to do it.
 It's a lot to go through.
 It's very positive, well for me it was a very, very positive process and journey, but it's a long journey.
 It's a few years and you really want to have not just one clear goal or endpoint, but know what your options are, and do your PhD because that's where you want to get to.